labsyspharm/dye-drop-microsite/docs/parameters.md

 # Parameter reference

 ## Description
-This code takes in data from a deep dye drop experiment, determines the number of alive or dead cells, then classifies the alive cells into G1, G2, S, or M phase.
+This code takes in single cell intensity data from a deep dye drop microscopy experiment, determines the number of live and dead cells, and assigns each live cell to a phase of the cell cycle.

 ## Input
 **Deep Dye Drop requires two inputs:**